CommWebTeam/en_to_fr_mapper/README.md

 Extra French content:
 - If the French document has extra rows of content from having tags that the English document lacks, add lines in the English content beginning with < and followed by the tag that separates this row of French content from the next row, so that the remaining content aligns.
     - If the French document has only one extra row of content instead of two because its extra tag is next to another tag, end the tag on the equivalent line in the English content with >>.
+(Note: this is two separate ">" characters, not one "»" character.)
     - If the French document has an extra row of content that should be appended to a brand new line, surround the tag on the equivalent line in the English content with &lt;? and ?>.
 - If the French document has extra rows of content from its content coming before or after a tag differently:
     - Add a row with the placeholder tag <!r in the English contents to indicate that the equivalent French row should be pushed one tag behind, <!r2 to push it two tags behind, or <!r3 to push it three tags behind.
     = Add a row with the placeholder tag <!l in the English contents to indicate that the equivalent French row should be pushed one tag in front, <!l2 to push it two tags in front, or <!l3 to push it three tags in front.

 Below is a detailed explanation of what to do for each misalignment case.
+Note that for brevity, the example lists below do not include [optional markers](#4.1-markers).

 #### 1. Extra tag in the English document